Diabolical Pitch

-is a baseball action video game from Grasshopper Manufacture and Suda51 for the Xbox 360 Kinect.
+is a 2012 baseball action video game from Grasshopper Manufacture and Suda51 for the Xbox 360 Kinect.

 Development and release

-Diabolical Pitch was developed by Grasshopper Manufacture.
+Diabolical Pitch was developed by Grasshopper Manufacture with consulting and assistance by Microsoft's Japanese game studio.
 The company's founder, Goichi Suda ("Suda51"), conceived the game and served as its executive producer, offering feedback to a dedicated team during its production.
 With the announcement of Kinect by Microsoft, Grasshopper was initially unsure of how to utilize the technology to create a simple, intuitive, and enjoyable experience for consumers.
 Voice input was briefly proposed before it was decided that body motion sensing was more appropriate.

 Suda believed that pitching matched the body leverage mechanics required by the motion sensor and considered whether or not it would be fun for a player to mimic throwing an object using the device.
 Grasshopper's chief creative officer Akira Yamaoka elaborated that they based the project on baseball, or more simply throwing and catching a ball, because it was recognizable to most people around the world.
 Sports are a common element found in the developer's games as Suda recognized the physical abilities of high-profile athletes as "thematically and visually" significant.
 Baseball had been especially important to the producer since he was child, though he idolized certain players like Sadaharu Oh and Choji Murata rather than entire teams.

 Suda claimed he formulated a game prototype involving a pitcher in a fantasy amusement park prior to the announcement of Kinect and that the device's debut was ample opportunity to implement it.
 In addition to this concept was the "diabolical pitch", which is a term that stems from the familiar Japanese word makyū (魔球), meaning "magic ball".
 Grasshopper would add its own unique flavor to set it apart from simple baseball simulators, such as giving the player character a bionic arm to hurl balls at waves of bizarre enemies.
 These enemies were inspired by stuffed animals that could be won from certain carnival games.
 The game's premise was influenced by baseball manga including Star of the Giants, Astro Kyudan, Samurai Giants, and Yakyū-kyō no Uta.
 Yamaoka described the "bite-sized" gameplay, and the Kinect experience as a whole, as similar to the brief moments spent with an arcade or amusement park game.
 Pinball and Extreme Baseball were also referenced for some of the game's mechanics.